jnozzi/cocoadev.com/markdown/ImageInTableView.md

 ----

-I don't know enough to tell you how to get an icon to display in an General/NSTableView (I've never done it, at least)-- but I can tell you why the code above doesn't work: you're merely setting the aCell variable to the address of your icon within the scope of this method.
+I don't know enough to tell you how to get an icon to display in an NSTableView (I've never done it, at least)-- but I can tell you why the code above doesn't work: you're merely setting the aCell variable to the address of your icon within the scope of this method.
 E.g., *outside* of the method, aCell still points to whatever it originally pointed to.
-You're probably going to have to somehow tell the cell to draw your icon, probably through General/[NSCell setImage: (General/NSImage *) image]
+You're probably going to have to somehow tell the cell to draw your icon, probably through [NSCell setImage: (NSImage *) image]

-Better yet, set the cell for the column you're interested in to an General/NSImageCell.
+Better yet, set the cell for the column you're interested in to an NSImageCell.
---General/ShamylZakariya
+--ShamylZakariya

 ----

-Please look for the General/DragNDropOutlineView example in your developer/examples folder.
+Please look for the DragNDropOutlineView example in your developer/examples folder.